-The LED may also be able to flash.
+Without the UVLO, on low voltages, the LED may also be able to flash.
 The UVLO ensures that a device that won't be able to connect reliably due to low voltage will also show no 'signs of life' - prompting the user to use a fresh set of batteries which will allow the device to operate correctly.

 - If <2.8V is detected on start up, the device will not start due to the UVLO

 - In practice this is closer to 3V, as a load such as switching on the modem causes the battery voltage to drop, and this could trigger the UVLO threshold if operating in this range.

 - If the voltage dips below 2.8V while running, the device will sleep for 3hrs to attempt to allow it to recover.

 - The cellular modem requires at minimum around 3.1V to operate reliably.

 - Device won't start with <3V according to UVLO